timebertt/kubernetes-controller-sharding/webhosting-operator/README.md

 skaffold dev
 ```

-> If you want to deploy to a remote cluster using skaffold, you need to point the `SKAFFOLD_DEFAULT_REPO` environment variable to a public repository that you have push access to.

 ### 3. Create Sample Objects

 Create sample project namespace as well as two websites using two different themes: